Linear Receive Beamforming for CAPA Systems: System Model

 and the resulting MSE is

-\end{lemma} \begin{IEEEproof} Please refer to Appendix \ref{Proof_Lemma_MSE_Fundamental} for more details. \end{IEEEproof} \begin{remark} By comparing \eqref{Per_User_Rate} with \eqref{Per_User_MSE}, we conclude the beamformer that maximizes the rate also minimizes the MSE.
+\end{lemma} \begin{IEEEproof} Please refer to Appendix \ref{Proof_Lemma_MSE_Fundamental} for more details. \end{IEEEproof} The preceding analysis shows that for any arbitrary ${w}_k(\mathbf{r})$, the effective beamformer minimizing the MSE is given by

+Additionally, substituting ${w}_k(\mathbf{r})={w}_k^{\star}(\mathbf{r})$ into \eqref{Per_User_Rate} leaves the SINR and sum-rate unchanged. \begin{remark} By comparing \eqref{Per_User_Rate} with \eqref{Per_User_MSE}, we conclude the beamformer that maximizes the rate also minimizes the MSE.
 In other words, under the considered model, maximizing the uplink rate is equivalent to minimizing the MSE. \end{remark} Subsequently, we analyze the uplink rate and MSE achieved by three linear beamforming schemes for CAPAs: MRC beamforming, ZF beamforming, and MMSE beamforming.
-We make the following assumption for the analysis.